IRS Forms

 • Column (e), 10% or more U.S. shareholder of the controlled foreign corporation

-• Column (f), 10% or more U.S. shareholder of any controlled foreign corporation other than the filer
+• Column (f), 10% or more U.S. shareholder of any corporation controlling the foreign corporation

 Rows You Will Use Most Often